AREA44/APKmod/YouTube_Vanced/README.md

 ## How to install
 1. Download all files.
 2. Install MicroG.
-3. Install SAI.
-You can download SAI from Play Store.
+3. Install SAI from Play Store.
+You can download SAI at [here](https://github.com/Aefyr/SAI/releases)
-4. Select the vanced `.apks` file.
+4. Select the `.apks` file.
 Click install.